Exemption from military service in Israel

 Male Haredi Jews who declared that Torah study is their profession were exempt from compulsory military service or served for a considerably shorter period until the law was changed in 2014.
 Legislation on this has since changed in a way that has been contested by the High Court.

-Exemption from military service in Israel is covered by the Israeli Security Service Law, which regulates the process of Israeli military conscription.
-Per the law, an Israeli citizen who is drafted into the Israel Defense Forces (IDF) may be exempted if an evaluation finds them to meet specific criteria.
+Per Israeli Security Service Law, which regulates the process of Israeli military conscription, an Israeli citizen who is drafted into the Israel Defense Forces (IDF) may be exempted if an evaluation finds them to meet specific criteria.
 The IDF's conscription laws only apply to three communities: the Jews, the Druze, and the Circassians.
 Both men and women are drafted from the Jewish community, whereas only men are drafted from the Druze and Circassian communities.

 Grounds for exemptions are expatriate status, medical or psychological issues, conscientious objection, and criminal record (subject to review).
 Additionally, female Jewish draftees can be exempt due to marriage, pregnancy, motherhood, or religious commitments, including observing dietary and Sabbath travel laws, in accordance with §39 and §40 of the Security Service Law.

-Under a special arrangement (Torato Umanuto), male Haredi students who were issued a draft notice could be granted a total exemption from service so long as they remained enrolled at their yeshiva for religious studies.
+For Haredi Jews, their conscription into military service were previously shortened or exempted based on the religious principle of Torato Umanuto, where military service was avoided as long as they remained enrolled at their yeshiva for religious studies.
 In June 2024, Israel's Supreme Court unanimously ruled that Haredi Jews were eligible for compulsory service, ending nearly eight decades of exemption.
 The army began drafting Haredi men the following month.

 Additionally, Arab citizens of Israel (who constitute about 21% of the Israeli population) are also exempted from military service.
 This exemption does not originate via Israeli statutory law, but is instead based on the guidelines of the IDF Human Resource Department, issued under the IDF's discretionary powers pursuant to the law.
 As a result, Arab Muslims, Arab Christians, and Bedouins are not conscripted, though all of them may still serve voluntarily.
 Among Israel's non-Druze and non-Circassian minorities, the Bedouin community has been notable for their voluntary contributions to service in the IDF.